$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Application to -surfaces in -manifolds

 \begin{theorem} Let~$X$ be a closed simply-connected~$4$-manifold.
 Given a nondegenerate Hermitian form~$(H,\lambda)$ over~$\Z[t^{\pm 1}]$, the following assertions are equivalent: \begin{enumerate} \item the Hermitian form~$\lambda$ presents~$\Sigma_g \times S^1$ and~$\lambda(1)\cong Q_X \oplus (0)^{\oplus 2g}$; \item there exists a unique~$($up to equivalence$)$ genus~$g$~$\Z$-surface~$\Sigma \subset X$ whose exterior has equivariant intersection form~$\lambda$; i.e.~$|\operatorname{Surf(g)}_\lambda(X)|=1$. \end{enumerate} \end{theorem}

-\begin{proof} Use~$U \subset S^3$ to denote the unknot and use~$N$ to denote the simply-connected~$4$-manifold with boundary~$S^3$ obtained from~$X$ by removing a small open $4$-ball.
+\begin{proof} We have already argued that $(2) \Rightarrow (1)$ and so we focus on the converse.
+Use~$U \subset S^3$ to denote the unknot and use~$N$ to denote the simply-connected~$4$-manifold with boundary~$S^3$ obtained from~$X$ by removing a small open $4$-ball.
 Note that~$M_{U,g}=\Sigma_g \times S^1$ and that~$Q_N=Q_X$.
 Since the Blanchfield form of~$U$ is trivial, Theorem~\ref{thm:SurfacesWithBoundary} applies; this shows us that item~$(1)$ in Theorem \ref{thm:SurfacesClosed} is equivalent to the existence of a unique (up to equivalence) genus~$g$ surface~$\Sigma \subset N$ with boundary~$U$ and equivariant intersection form~$\lambda$, in other words: